enthought/codetools/docs/source/roadmap.rst

 Things That Won't Change
 ========================

-  * There will be a Block object
+* There will be a Block class:

-      - that accepts code and ASTs and other Blocks for initialization
+  - that accepts code and ASTs and other Blocks for initialization.

-      - that has an execute method with similar semantics to an exec statement
+  - that has an :meth:`execute` method with similar semantics to an :func:`exec` statement

-      - that has inputs, outputs and fromimport attributes, as well as some sort of conditional output attribute
+  - that has :attr:`inputs`, :attr:`outputs` and :attr:`fromimport` attributes,
+    as well as some sort of conditional output attribute

-  * There will be a DataContext object very similar to the current one.
+* There will be a DataContext class very similar to the current one.
 I don't think that there will be much change needed in this other than changes/improvements based on changes to the traits API

 * The MultiContext, AdaptedDataContext, TraitslikeContextWrapper objects should be fairly stable.

 Blocks
 ======